Robust Estimation of Average Treatment Effects from Panel Data: Real Data Example: Long-term Effects of Tsunami on GDP

 It is important to note here that the above conclusion, although supported by the data, may appear to be non-intuitive at a first glance since such natural disasters are deemed to have negative economic consequences.
 However, the consequences of the 2004 tsunami were quite unexpected and so the subsequent international humanitarian responses towards the tsunami affected countries were swift and outstanding.
 Athukorala \cite{Athukorala:2012} wrote that it was the largest ever international aid commitment in terms of both the total volume of trade and aid per affected person.
 It also helped people of these developing countries not to suffer from diseases and starvation that usually follow such disasters.
 All these made it possible for these Tsunami-affected countries to recover promptly without having any long-term impact in their per capita GDP.
 In fact, it has also been argued that \cite{Heger/Neumayer:2019} such copious influx of international assistance triggered higher economic growth in the Aceh province of Indonesia than what would have happened in the absence of Tsunami.
-The same is also true for the other affected countries as supported by our empirical investigation based on the proposed robust procedures.
+The same is also true for the other affected countries as supported by our empirical investigation based on the proposed robust procedures, {\cbl but it definitely needs further economic investigation to confirm this empirical insights as there can indeed be many other hidden factors.
+But, this example clearly illustrates the usefulness of our proposed methodology in real data analyses which has been the main purpose of this paper.}